• Skip to primary navigation

 • Day 1-2: Explore Tokyo

-• Day 3: Make a day trip from Tokyo (such as Mount Fuji, Kamakura or Nikko)
+• Day 3: Make an easy day trip from Tokyo to Mount Fuji (one of the most popular destinations in Japan), Kamakura, or Nikko

 • Day 4: Take the Shinkansen to Kyoto (2 hours and 15 minutes) and explore Kyoto